-The continuing weather schizophrenia we’re experiencing this spring was flip-flopping from a wet sixty degrees to a warm and sunny eighty.
-Yesterday it rained on the way to work, today was forecast to be glorious.
-I couldn’t help but set the alarm for 5:20am and try one more Cold Creek trip before the real southern Nevada heat sets in.
+The continuing weather schizophrenia we were experiencing this spring was flip-flopping from a wet sixty degrees to a warm and sunny eighty.
+Yesterday it rained on the way to work, and today was forecast to be glorious.
+I couldn’t help but set the alarm for 5:20 am and try one more Cold Creek trip before the oppressive heat of southern Nevada begins to set in.

-Close up of Adams firmly attached to corner of another trout's mouth
+A close up of the Adams firmly attached to corner of another trout's mouth.

-One nice aspect of this blog is that some folks recognize me from it.
-Most folks, and especially men, are quiet and aloof in the outdoors.
-When we run across strangers we’ll exchange a pleasant “hello”, but rarely stop to engage in conversation.
-But this blog serves as an ice-breaker.
-If someone thinks they recognize me they actually stop to ask.
-It’s an effective way to disarm those social defenses.
-Once I confirm my identity, the conversation opens up because they feel as though they know me, or at least something about me.
-Well, at least that was the case today as both fly fishers, Chad and Nick, had read my blog and identified me from the stories and pictures.
-Both had started fly fishing about a year ago, and from what I could tell they were getting reasonably proficient in their casting and caught numerous trout.
-What is great about fly fishing is that no matter how long you’ve been doing it, you are always learning more.
-It could be learning the single or double-haul cast, or how to nymph with strike indicators or droppers, or even the nuances of still water vs. stream fishing.
-And then, after you have trout mastered there are bass, pan fish, steelhead, and salmon.
+That was the case today as both fly anglers, Chad and Nick, had read my blog and identified me from the stories and pictures.
+Both had started fly fishing about a year ago, and from what I could tell they were getting reasonably proficient in their casting, each catching numerous trout.
+One of the things I enjoy about fly fishing is that no matter how long you’ve been doing it, your "on the water experiences" always seem to reveal new things, teach you new lessons, if you are observant and patient (which most fly anglers are by nature).
+It could be learning the single or double-haul cast, or how to fish a nymph with strike indicators or droppers.
+Even new discoveries about the nuances of still water vs. stream fishing will occasionally occur.
+And then, after you think you have mastered trout angling there are bass, pan fish, steelhead, and salmon.
 Or how about bonefish and tarpon?
 It is as if the learning is never ending.
 It’s like a perpetual adventure laced with challenges and surprises.